-Most people know that machine learning (ML) creates value but few know how it does.
-This article aims to give an overview of the value chain of machine learning.
-Where does the value creation start, where does it end?
+Most people know that Machine Learning (ML) creates value but few know how it does.
+This article aims to give an overview of the value chain of Machine Learning.
+Where does the value creation start, and where does it end?
 Contrary to the beliefs of many, programming algorithms is only a small part.

 A value chain describes the sequence of activities through which companies add value to a product, from start to finish.

-But what are the different value-adding activities of machine learning?
+But what are the different value-adding activities of Machine Learning?
 Contrary to the beliefs of many, the actual algorithm programming comprises only a minor part of the ML value chain.
-There are other value-adding steps both before and after the ML programming takes place.
+There are other value-adding steps both before and after ML programming takes place.